ggosti/learningRNN/README.md

     nP = {"N":N, "typ":typ, "thr": thr}
 ```

-Generate a random small world network with networkx implementation of Watts-Strogatz algorithm
+Generate a random small-world network with the NetworkX implementation of Watts-Strogatz algorithm
 and add random weights.
 This network will be called objective:

 ```python